MADISON

 "Comforting," Keto said.

-The column thinned as the road narrowed; the trees ahead looked like a wall painted in layers of green.
-Madison listened to her own breath and to Juvar's staff ticking—steady, unhurried, the sound of a man who had walked into uncertainty before and had still walked out.
+The column thinned as the road narrowed and the trees rose like a wall painted in layers of green.
+Madison listened to her own breath, and to Juvar's staff ticking the dirt behind her—steady, unhurried, the sound of a man who had walked into worse than this and walked out.
+She told herself that was a comfort.
+It mostly was.